juan-dh/nbody-problem-cuda/README.md

 ![N-Body Simulation GIF](nbody_visualization.gif)

-This project implements a CUDA-based N-body simulation and a Python visualization pipeline that can export the simulation as either a GIF or an MP4 video.
+The N-body problem studies how a system of particles evolves over time when every body interacts gravitationally with every other body.
+Because each particle contributes to the force acting on the rest, the computational cost grows quickly with the number of bodies, making the problem a classic challenge in scientific computing and high-performance simulation.
+This project explores that problem through a CUDA-based implementation of an N-body simulator, using the GPU to accelerate force evaluation and time integration, and complements it with a Python visualization pipeline that can render the resulting trajectories as either a GIF or an MP4 video.

 The repository includes: